 What Should You Look for in a Bachelor’s Program?

-Whether you are searching for an online degree, an on-campus program, or a combination of the two, it is important to focus on the aspects that most significantly impact your education as well as the likelihood that that particular program will help you reach your career goals.
-A few characteristics to look for when you start your college search that make for a high-quality undergraduate program include a good reputation, appropriate accreditation, a solid core curriculum, and a program of study in your desired major.
+Whether you are searching for an online degree, an on-campus program, or a combination of the two, it is important to focus on the aspects that most significantly impact your education as well how that particular program will help you reach your career goals.
+A few characteristics of a high quality undergraduate program include:

 Although relying only on rankings will not tell you much about a university or college, reputation still matters, and knowing how others view your prospective schools will also tell you a lot about how future employers will view you as a job candidate down the road.
 In fact, when U.S. News & World Report compiles its list of top-ranking schools, it bases its rankings only on peer nominations from undergraduate students.

-Next, make entirely sure that the program you are pursuing is offered by an accredited college or university in order to help you attain your goals, impress prospective employers, and satisfying professional certification requirements.
 When you are comparing colleges, make sure the institution is either nationally or regionally accredited, and note whether its programs have earned specialized programmatic accreditation from agencies in their respective industries.

-Choosing a program of study is a personal one, and while it is critical that your degree provides a solid core curriculum, is respected, and accredited, it is just as important that you are pursuing a program that helps you reach your professional and personal goals.
-This could be through a specialization or minor, a self-directed major, an interdisciplinary major, or a traditional four-year major within one specific department.
+Choosing a program of study is a personal one.
+It’s critical that your degree provides a solid core curriculum, is respected, and accredited.
+It is just as important that you are pursuing a program that helps you reach your professional and personal goals.
+This could be through:

 Are There Hidden Costs for Online Learners?

 For students earning a bachelor’s degree, online programs may consist of additional costs beyond tuition.
 While online learners certainly save money on commuting and accommodations, they might be responsible for paying fees for technology, registration, and textbooks.
-In addition, depending on the school, some online programs might require undergraduates to come to campus for orientation, practicum experiences or internships, and graduation, which can ultimately increase students’ out-of-pocket costs.
+In addition, depending on the school, some online programs might require undergraduates to come to campus for orientation, practicum experiences or internships, and graduation.
+These can ultimately increase students’ out-of-pocket costs.
 Other hidden fees to be on the lookout for include:

 - Assessment Fees: “Assessment” fees can encompass a variety of expenses, including fees related to first-time enrollment, sports facilities, late registration, libraries, and early class withdrawal.
 Students looking to receive credits based on their scores on standardized tests may also need to pay an assessment fee.